Last Updated on January 29, 2022 by Zwivel Team

-Learn all about over-exfoliation, common signs of over-exfoliated skin and options for restoring your skin back to health.
+You can have too much of a good thing.
+There are many common signs of over-exfoliated skin that you should be aware of, and options for restoring your skin back to health.

 There’s no denying that exfoliating is good for your skin.
-In fact, the American Academy of Dermatology (AAD) says that the right amount of exfoliation for your unique skin type can improve the skin’s appearance and make topical treatments even more effective.
-With that being said, there are some risks to over-exfoliating (or removing too many vital layers of skin during the exfoliation process).
+In fact, the American Academy of Dermatology (AAD) says that the right amount of exfoliation for your unique skin type can improve it’s appearance and make topical treatments even more effective.
+With that being said, there are some risks to over-exfoliating — or removing too many vital layers of skin during the exfoliation process.

 What exactly is exfoliating, anyway?
 The AAD defines exfoliation as “the process of removing the topmost layer of dead skin cells.”
 Exfoliation can be achieved in two ways: either via chemical exfoliants — applying an acid that dissolves those cells — or by hand, such as using a brush or scrub to physically remove the cells from the top layer of the skin.

-You may use textured brushes, gloves, washcloths or exfoliating facial scrubs to remove the skin’s top layers.
-With the proper exfoliation routine, you’ll experience cosmetic benefits, including brighter, more even skin, and deeper penetration of topical treatments like anti-aging creams, acne treatments and rosacea medications.
+You may use textured brushes, gloves, washcloths, or exfoliating facial scrubs to remove the skin’s top layers.
+With the proper body exfoliation routine, you’ll experience cosmetic benefits, including brighter, more even skin, and the deeper penetration of topical treatments like anti-aging creams, acne treatments, and rosacea medications.

-Those with skin issues know skin is one of the most fickle parts of the body and that healthy skin can be elusive.
-When you adjust your skincare routine to meet your unique skin needs — whether you’re facing clogged pores, dry skin, reactive skin, hyper pigmentation, red patches, sun damage or breakouts — you’re giving the dermal layer the best possible barrier function.
+Those with skin issues know that skin is one of the most fickle parts of the body and that healthy skin can be elusive.
+When you adjust your skincare routine to meet your unique skin needs — whether you’re facing clogged pores, dry skin, reactive skin, hyper pigmentation, red patches, sun damage, or breakouts — you’re giving the dermal layer the best possible barrier.

-Exfoliating does encourage quick cell turnover (which in turn leads to more vibrant looking skin), but it compromises the top layer of skin and deters its ability to produce natural oils and other protectants.
-This barrier is an important aspect for creating new skin cells and improving the skin’s physical appearance.
+Exfoliating does encourage quick cell turnover (which in turn leads to more vibrant looking skin), but it also compromises the top layer of skin and deters its ability to produce natural oils and other protectants.
+This barrier is an important part of creating new skin cells and improving the skin’s physical appearance.

 - Dryness — Whether you’ve gone the chemical or mechanical route, you may experience some levels of dryness associated with exfoliation.
 This is because those top layers of skin act as a protective barrier which can lock in hydration.
 If you’ve noticed dry patches or peeling, you could be drying out your skin with your exfoliator.

 - Redness — If you don’t generally experience skin redness but suddenly notice that your skin is redder than normal after implementing an exfoliation routine, you may want to dial things back a little.
-Note that recently exfoliated skin will typically appear somewhat reddish (primarily if you’re fair-skinned), but shouldn’t be red the following day or for that matter, even just a few hours later.
+Note that freshly exfoliated skin will typically appear reddish (especially if you have a lighter skin tone), but shouldn’t be red the following day or for that matter, even just a few hours after exfoliating.

 - Shininess — Shiny or artificial-looking skin is another indication of too much exfoliation.
-This is especially common for those who use acids or retinol to exfoliate, as the top layer of skin has been removed, therefore looking waxy and extra smooth.
+This is especially common for those who use acids or retinol to exfoliate, as the top layer of skin has been removed creating a waxy and extra smooth look.
 Light tends to reflect off of over-exfoliated skin since the fresh new layers below the top layer are less textured.

-- Increased Sensitivity — As you probably know by now, that top layer of skin is vital to keeping your skin in tip-top shape.
-When you rob the skin of the protective barrier that is the natural dermal top layer, you’re exposing thinner skin below.
-Therefore, you may experience an increase in skin sensitivity, with more redness and itchiness than before.
+- Increased sensitivity — As you probably know by now, that top layer of skin is vital to keeping your skin in tip-top shape.
+When you rob the skin of its protective barrier (the natural dermal top layer), you’re exposing the thinner skin below.
+This would mean that you may experience an increase in skin sensitivity, with more redness and itchiness than before.

 - Puffiness — Excessive exfoliation can cause the skin to become irritated and inflamed, resulting in it looking puffy or swollen.
 Damage to the skin’s natural lipid barrier removes its ability to regulate inflammation, so make sure to take note if your skin looks a bit swollen.